spyder-ide/spyder-docs/doc/faq.rst

    To create a cell in Spyder's Editor type ``#%%`` in your script.
    Each ``#%%`` will determine a new cell.
-   To run a cell, press shift+enter while in focus of a cell or use the :guilabel:`Run current cell` icon in the Icon Bar.
+   To run a cell, press :kbd:`Shift-Enter` while in focus of a cell or use the :guilabel:`Run current cell` icon in the Icon Bar.

    .. image:: images/faq/faq-cells.png
       :alt: Spyder showing cell generation.